hadyhisham1/DEBI_semantic_segmentation/README.md

 ## Files and Directories
 - Models: This directory stores the training notebooks for all models.
+- Reports: This directory contains report for unet model.
 - preprocessing.ipynb: Jupyter Notebook containing the preprocessing steps for the dataset.

 ## Dataset